Text encoders bottleneck compositionality in contrastive vision-language models: Conclusion and Discussion

-We present a new method to probe the text encoder of vision-language models, as well as \dataname, a test set of increasingly compositional image descriptions, and \evalname, a test set to verify the results at the overall model level.
-Harder negatives, more text pre-training, and larger models improve encoder quality, but information is still lost even for the most performant models.
-We see that poor performance of the text encoder correlates with poor performance of the overall model, showing that this information loss does impact VL model performance.
+We present probing results that suggest significant information loss upon text encoding of compositional inputs in vision and language models.
+This information loss is quantified using \dataname, a test set of increasingly compositional image descriptions, and \evalname, a test set that we use to verify that this information loss affects the performance of multimodal models on compositional inputs.
+Harder negatives, more text pre-training, and larger models all improve encoder quality, but information is still lost even for the most performant models, compared to the uni-modal SBERT as well as a T5-based auto-encoder.

-Going forward, even more difficult test sets than \dataname and \evalname might be required.
-Returning to \citet{marktweet}'s tweet from the intro, \emph{``A penguin on Mars wearing a spacesuit and walking a robot dog next to Santa Claus."}, even our highly accurate proof-of-concepT5 model struggles, predicting: \emph{"compulsory penguin onexposition wearing a spacesuit and walking a dog robot next tohoc"}.
-To support imaginative text-to-image generation queries, future work would be well-suited to design text encoders that can generalize to captions that contain compositions never-before-seen in web alt-text corpora.
-Modifying contrastive VL models' training objectives to additionally encourage ability to reconstruct the text input would be an exciting avenue for future work.
+Going forward, even more difficult test sets than \dataname and \evalname might be required to analyze and evaluate vision-language model capabilities.
+Returning to \citet{marktweet}'s tweet from the intro, \emph{``A penguin on Mars wearing a spacesuit and walking a robot dog next to Santa Claus.''}, even our highly accurate proof-of-concepT5 model struggles, predicting: \emph{``compulsory penguin onexposition wearing a spacesuit and walking a dog robot next tohoc''}.
+To support imaginative text-to-image generation queries (for images that may not exist yet), future work would be well-suited to design text encoders that can generalize to captions that contain compositions never-before-seen in web alt-text corpora.

+Our probing results suggest two future modeling directions: (1) Modifying contrastive VL models' training objectives to additionally encourage ability to reconstruct the text input, either through an additional reconstruction loss on the text encoder during finetuning, or through the addition of even harder negatives than \citet{yuksekgonul2022and} and \citet{Ma2022CREPECV}, would be an exciting avenue for future work.
+Alternatives to contrastive training, such as captioning, have also shown promise in recent work \cite{tschannen2023image}; and (2) explicitly encouraging linear recovery with a modified loss function: while the gap between SBERT and the VL Text encoders can be partially explained by the superior pooling method and training data, SBERT's training objective does not require linear recoverability (whereas CLIP's dot product interaction term might): explicitly encouraging linear text-text recoverability might improve multimodal performance.
 Finally, we hope that \evalname can facilitate research beyond single-vector bottleneck VL models.